jcjorel/clonesquad-ec2-pet-autoscaler/examples/environments/demo-instance-fleet/README.md

 By default, it defines a fleet of 20 instances with *3 x t3.medium Spot instances, 4 x c5.large Spot instances and 13 x m5.large*.

-> **WARNING: When Running the whole fleet at full size, it can cost up to 50$ per day!** When running at minimum size, the fleet cost is about 5$ per day.

 ```shell
 FLEET_SPECIFICATION=${FLEET_SPECIFICATION:-"t3.medium,Spot=True,Count=3;c5.large,Spot=True,Count=4;m5.large,Count=13"}